“Follow your bliss and the universe will open doors for you where there were only walls.” ― Joseph Campbell

 Attend a Meet-up group.

 Meetup groups have popped up across the country.
 They can be found in large urban areas and smaller communities.
 Many are free, or a very low cost, to attend and the possibilities are endless.
 There are Meetup groups that focus on self-improvement, spirituality and health and healing.
-There are Meetup groups for the politically minded, for exploring religious ideas and ones for individuals who are just looking for some stimulating conversation.
+Some Meetup groups focus on the politically minded, for exploring religious ideas and ones for individuals who are just looking for some stimulating conversation.
 There are even Meetup groups for singles!

 Explore the great outdoors.